-regon's young guns will get a chance to earn their wings this fall at youth upland bird hunts and waterfowl hunts around the state - including a new pheasant hunt near Ontario and a second hunt in Klamath Falls.
+regon's young guns will get a chance to earn their wings this fall at youth upland bird hunts and waterfowl hunts held all around the state.

 Youth pheasant hunts will be held at several locations statewide in September with shotgun skills clinics available at many of the hunt sites.
 Oregon Hunters Association chapter members will help out at many of these hunts, offering food, taking kids afield with dogs, and helping run the shotgun skills clinics.

-Youth hunters must have a Hunter Education Certificate, Harvest Information Program validation and a permit for the area they will hunt.
+Youth hunters must have a Hunter Education

+Certificate, Harvest Information Program validation and a permit for the area they will hunt.
 Youths age 14 or older also need an Oregon juvenile hunting license and an upland bird hunting validation.